MichaelBVaughn/NoFAQ/about_nofaq_2.md

 cat: Permission denied.
 sudo cat /a/b/c
 ```
-NoFAQ will generalize the existing rule one that maps
+NoFAQ will generalize the existing rule to one that maps
 ```
 <command> <directory>
 <command>: Permission denied.